sveetch/py-website-capture/README.rst

 pages.

 It implements some high level interface to take screenshot of full page.
-Currently there is implementation with Selenium and another one with Splinter (which act on top of Selenium) to test the two solutions.
+Currently there is an implementation with Selenium.

 Also there are some page on both solutions fails, like page which involve some specific absolute position flows or have Javascript errors.

-For now Splinter implementation seems to crop screenshots and Selenium Webdriver allways have the better results.
-NOTE: Once you set a window size, Splinter seems to be ok in fullscreen mode.

 Also chromedriver at least in version 73 is bugged because screenshot is largely cropped even if you enforce a window size, resulting image will have